 The Humane Society of Pinellas believes that employees who enjoy what they do will make their workplace a success.
 HSP provides a positive and fun working environment in which employees are valued for their skills, diversity is not only accepted, but encouraged, and where people can make a difference in the world around them.
-Come be a part of the HSP family!
+Become a part of the HSP family!

 Please note, as a primarily outdoor animal shelter facility, all employees may be subject to standing/walking for long periods of time, working outdoors despite weather conditions, and must be able to lift 40 pounds or more.
 As a drug-free workplace, all applicants are subject to pre-employment drug screening.
 Applications for unavailable positions will not be reviewed.

-Animal Caretakers are responsible for the physical, emotional and behavioral needs of all animals at the Humane Society of Pinellas.
+The Animal Caretaker is responsible for the physical, emotional and behavioral needs of all animals at the Humane Society of Pinellas.
 The Animal Caretaker must objectively communicate medical and behavioral observations to the appropriate department, be respectful of the HSP facility and animals, while also understanding the animals in their care are adjusting to a shelter environment.
 The Animal Caretaker is responsible for helping alleviate the stress of this adjustment period through proper cleaning protocols, low-stress handling, and enriching the lives of newly admitted pets.

-Ask us about interning with our medical department!
+Ask us about studying with our medical department!
 Get hands on experience, credit hours and help homeless pets at the same time!
 The Humane Society of Pinellas has unpaid internships for veterinary technician students.
 Contact our Medical Manager, Nadja Inostroza, CVT, at [email protected] for more information!